Undone/mycryptochat/README.md

 # Known issues
+## version 1.2.0+ ##

-Starting from v1.2.0 Microsoft Edge doesn't work as intended.
+Microsoft Edge doesn't work as intended.
 It will not pass the encryption key after entering the username, this becomes an issue when you're trying to join a chat.
 You can work around this by entering the username and pasting the link again in a new tab.
 It's stupid but it works.